 Due to the dry conditions in November, abnormally dry conditions have returned on the Drought Monitor for the eastern two-thirds of the state.
 There has been little change in the western divisions.
 The Seasonal Drought Outlook and the monthly outlook for December call for continuing drought in the western third of the state.
 Given the fact that we are moving into the drier part of the year, even normal precipitation will have minimal impact on the long term deficits in the region.
 The El Niņo/Southern Oscillation (ENSO) is expected to remain neutral through the winter.
 For December, the temperature outlook is neutral.
 That means conditions are equally likely to be above or below normal.
 The precipitation outlook is also neutral for December.
 The mid-term outlook of 8-14 days calls for a greater chance of below average temperatures through the 10th of December state-wide.
 Precipitation outlook calls for greater chance of below normal conditions state-wide, while the quantity of precipitation outlook for the next 7 days is mostly dry.

 and Kansas Drought conditions.
 Also shown are the

-Drought Outlook, the June temperature and precipitation outlooks, the quantity of
+Drought Outlook, December and Winter precipitation outlooks, the quantity of

-precipitation map for the next week and the EASAL vegetative condition
+precipitation map for the next week and the latest EASAL vegetative condition

 For additional information check out these links: